-What Are Your Rights During a DWI Stop?
+Do You Know Your Rights During a DWI Stop?

 Houston DWI attorney Clyde W. Burleson, P.C. knows and understands the scientific techniques and equipment used in a DWI charge.
-Don’t lose your case because you fail to fully exercise your DWI rights under the law. he has served as an Assistant District Attorney and as one of the chief prosecutors for the Texas Alcoholic Beverage Commission, so he knows first-hand how the prosecution works and thinks.
+Don’t lose your case because you fail to fully exercise your DWI rights under the law.
+Clyde has served as an Assistant District Attorney and as one of the chief prosecutors for the Texas Alcoholic Beverage Commission, so he knows first-hand how the prosecution works and thinks.
 If you are in need legal representation for a DWI arrest, contact Houston DWI attorney Clyde Burleson anytime day or night at 713-628-1503